 As we mentioned above, sometimes what could appear to be Medicare fraud is simply a billing error due to a provider or hospital using the wrong medical code.
 Always be sure to read your monthly Medicare statements closely and call your insurance company, your doctor’s office or Medicare if you see something that does not make sense.

 Our goal is to make Medicare as simple as possible.
 If conducting your own research doesn’t sound like a task you’d like to tackle or you want to make sure you enroll in the right plan for your needs, we are here to help.
-We will compare your plan options for you, help you enroll when you’re ready and even provide lifelong support all at no-cost!
+We will compare your plan options for you, help you enroll when you’re ready and provide support all at no cost!
 We look forward to helping you on your journey to Medicare.
 Please contact us at 1-866-600-5638 for additional support.